-I finished my service in July 2017 and have hopes of getting my Masters of Education and teaching certification.
+I finished my service in July 2017 and I’m back in my hometown.
+Currently, I’m working part-time while applying for grad programs for a Masters of Education.
 This part of my life is still unfolding so will have updates for you soon!

 What I did in the years leading up to Peace Corps…

 In the year before Peace Corps, I served as an AmeriCorps VISTA volunteer at the Maya Angelou Public Charter Schools in Washington D.C.
 I worked mostly at the foundation office as a graphic designer and communications specialist, but also carved out some time to work on projects with school staff and students.
 Before AmeriCorps, I was involved with the Student Conservation Association first as an summer intern in Missoula, Montana and then as a crew leader in D.C.
 Both were awesome experiences and going back to live in Montana has become one of my life dreams.
 I also had the privilege of interning/working at the Arlington Arts Center, a super cool arts education nonprofit in the heart of Arlington, Virginia.
 I graduated from Emory University with a degree in English in 2012.
 As much as I loved Emory, I spent nearly half my undergraduate life abroad in Ireland (one year) and England (one semester).
 I am pretty sure that my time in Europe was when I started to seriously think about joining Peace Corps one day.